A misfire of justice.

 and nails hum under the strain of it all.

 The center of the stoop gives way until from the edge

 of the road it resembles a smile.

-Mickie Kennedy is an American poet who resides in Baltimore County, Maryland with his wife, husband, son, daughter, and two feuding cats.
+Mickie Kennedy is an American poet who resides in Baltimore County, Maryland with his family and two feuding cats.
 He enjoys British science fiction and the idea of long hikes in nature.
 He earned an MFA from George Mason University.